 And lastly, make sure that the used lid is clean.
 Now it is good to go for another canning round to be used at your own risk.

 Since there is a slightly higher chance that a used lid might not seal, I reuse lids for canning goods that can be enjoyed right away.
-All fruit preserves, all high-pressure canning can be done with used lids.
+Fruit preserves and high-pressure canning can be done with used lids.
 However, for pickles that taste better after a few months, I prefer to use a new lid.

 Note, lids are often sold out during the canning season.
-Plan ahead and get lids in winter/early spring enough to get you through the year.
-Since you buy them ahead of the time anyway, look for special sales.
-We usually get the lids at Dollarama, $2/dozen.
+Plan ahead and get enough lids in winter/early spring to get you through the year.
+Since you buy them ahead of time anyway, look for special sales.

 If a jar does not seal, its content is safe to be consumed right away.
 An unsealed jar is only unsafe if it has been sitting on a shelf unnoticed for a period of time.
 But since we check seals before storing, that should not happen often.